SushantGautam/Assignments-IN5550-Spr24/Assignment_2/README.md

 ```

 ### Results Reported
 All then plots and training logs are stored in **results** directory.
+Task-1.ipynb is the Notebook used to get some results in Task 1 and **job_slurm.py** for reproducing the plots and results for Task 1/2.

 ## By: